naggie/megafilter/README.md

 The current article is synchronised across all devices, so you can continue reading on yor smartphone.

+It's quite a nice use for your Raspberry Pi.

 **State: Very beta but working very well!** I have migrated from Google reader to Megafilter.